Marijuana Education Jobs: An Overview for Educators & Job Seekers

 Dispensary Education Jobs

-Courses in dispensary education offered by organizations like THC University focus on providing students with a well-rounded overview of daily responsibilities and operating tasks for all major positions in marijuana dispensaries.
+Courses in dispensary education offered by organizations like Green CulturED focus on providing students with a well-rounded overview of daily responsibilities and operating tasks for all major positions in marijuana dispensaries.
 This includes demonstrations on quality control, packaging and labeling, strain differentiation and patient prescription, among others.

 Though many individuals are looking to start working at a dispensary in the budtender position, these certification courses make sure to cover all the basics associated with other positions like marijuana receptionist jobs as well as other marijuana customer service jobs.
 Data entry and regulation compliance are necessary evils of working most positions in dispensaries, so it pays to have a basic administrative skillset down.